 “There ya go.”
 She patted his shoulder.
 “It’s all uphill from here.”

 As Elli walked away a wave of shame washed over David for being so weak that he needed her help, just like they had said.
-Anger rushed in to cover up the pain, split between self-loathing and wishing he could watch those two oily assholes drown in their own blood as they choked on broken glass.
+Self-loathing was cut with wanting to watch those two oily assholes drown in their own blood, choking on broken glass he shoved down their throats.

 “Are you pouting because the bathroom was out of tampons?”